-What are your best cold packed lunch ideas that are gluten and dairy-free?
+What are your best cold packed dairy-free and gluten-free lunch ideas?
 Share them in the comments below!

 Want to learn more about going (and staying) gluten and dairy-free?
 Be sure to check out my book, The Gluten and Dairy-free Diet: A Beginner’s Guide, where I’ll walk you through everything you need to know about getting started with this diet – and sticking with it for the long haul.